bia-kono/bia-kono/README.md

 ---
 # 👩🏻‍💻 Bianca Oliveira

-**`| Dev em construção... 🌱 |`**
+## **| Dev em construção...  💻 🌱 |**

 ---
-Oiê!
+>Oiê!
 Que bom te ver por aqui 💜.
 Meu nome é Bianca, sou de São Paulo, a "terra da garoa" ☔, tenho 30 anos e estou em transição de carreira para a área Tech!
 Sou formada em Técnico de Contabilidade e estou cursando Análise e Desenvolvimento de Sistemas.
-Aqui compartilho tudo o que estou aprendendo — com muito carinho ✨

-Tenho uma bagagem na área comercial e me interesso por dados, backend e banco de dados.
+Aqui compartilho tudo o que estou aprendendo — com muito carinho ✨ Tenho uma bagagem na área comercial e me interesso por dados, backend e banco de dados.

 **\#MaisMulheresTech** **\#MulheresNaTecnologia**

 ---
-Hey there!
+>Hey there!
 So happy to see you here 💜.
 I’m Bianca, borned in São Paulo — yep, the famous “land of drizzle” ☔.
 I’m 30 and right in the middle of switching careers into the Tech world!
 I’ve got a tech degree in Accounting and now I’m diving into Systems Analysis and Development.
-This space is where I drop everything I’ve been learning — shared with care and good vibes ✨

-I come from a sales background, but lately I’ve been all about data, backend, and databases.
+This space is where I drop everything I’ve been learning — shared with care and good vibes ✨ I come from a sales background, but lately I’ve been all about data, backend, and databases.

 ---